 These rips can be incredibly rough when it’s windy, but in the more gentle summer months regularly provide for some of the most thrilling striped bass fishing in the world.
 Stripers in the rips can be tempted by a wide array of terminal tackle, including surface and swimming plugs, live and dead bait and a wide assortment of flies imitating baitfish and squid.
 A day of fishing the rips when it’s “on” is an unforgettable experience!

 During mid to late summer, as the water temperatures get to their warmest, large schools of Striped Bass will gravitate to the deeper, cooler waters in the Atlantic Ocean east of Chatham, Orleans and Eastham.
-Although occasionally found on the surface these fish generally gravitate towards the lower layers of the water column.
-After locating these large schools with the sonar on the boat we target them by dropping jigs vertically down to them.
+Although occasionally found on the surface, these fish generally gravitate towards the lower layers of the water column.
+After locating these large schools with the sonar on the boat, we target them by dropping jigs vertically down to them.
 This vertical jigging technique provides incredible strikes and frequently the action can be nonstop.
 Having four, five or even six 20-30 pound fish on at once makes for a hectic and joyous occasion!
 Fish are swimming in all directions with anglers following them, shouting “going under!” and “coming over!” in an all-out effort to keep their lines from crossing in a wonderfully chaotic frenzy we call the “fish dance”!

 Bluefish are often encountered mixed in with the Bass.
-These voracious predators are, pound for pound, one of the hardest fighting fish around and provide a great battle on light tackle.
+These voracious predators, pound for pound, are one of the hardest fighting fish around and provide a great battle on light tackle.
 Striped Bass and Bluefish trips provide a fun challenge for everyone, from the novice to the accomplished angler.
 The custom fishing tackle provided on Dragonfly will maximize your opportunities to catch a trophy fish.
 Check out our Striped Bass Trips and Rates.
 I look forward to having you aboard!